 All too often, the media sends the message that girls should be pretty, not powerful; noticed, not respected.
 And this is incredibly harmful, not just to a girl and her development, but to our culture at large.

 Join changemakers and organizations in the fight to end the media objectification of girls

 While the sexual exploitation of women and girls is widespread, there are changemakers and organizations working to combat the media objectification of girls:

-Together for Girls is a global public-private partnership dedicated to ending violence against children, with a focus on sexual violence against girls.
-To address this egregious human rights violation and public health problem, Together for Girls brings together the expertise and resources of many of the strongest organizations working globally in development, public health, and children and women’s rights to collaborate with national governments and civil society.
+- Together for Girls is a global public-private partnership dedicated to ending violence against children, with a focus on sexual violence against girls.
+UNICEF, the World Health Organization and other partners collaborate with national governments and civil society and share their expertise and resources to address this egregious human rights violation and public health problem.

 Support UNICEF's work to protect girls' rights and keep them safe from gender-based violence

 UNICEF works with partners around the world to protect the human rights of girls and to keep them safe from harm.
 By giving girls the support they need to thrive, including equal access to education and opportunity, UNICEF is helping to build a better future for the next generation of young women.